 5. They refuse to walk more because of a long run

 You planned a full day of exploring.
-They planned to sit down for the next six hours because their Garmin says “Recovery Time: 38 hours.”
+They planned to sit down for the next six hours because their Garmin says it's “Recovery Time.”

 6. They get hangry with zero warning